Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/swiftsmash-saga/_index.md

 * [Smash Sale](/swiftsmash-saga/tap/smash-sale/) => the shopping mall holds a flash sale.
 All players simultaneously smash the item they want, but you only get one try, so make sure it's actually the one you wanted.
 * [Bodyguard](/swiftsmash-saga/tap/bodyguard/) => the tribe leader fears for assassination.
 Discover the shooter and the path of their bullets, to smash the danger before anyone else.

-These games all have the same core mechanic (the "Swiftsmash Mechanic"): players simultaneously reveal a set of cards.
-You must quickly read them, follow ever-changing rules and think ahead to find the one card you must smash.
+These games all have the same **core mechanic** (the "Swiftsmash Mechanic").
+First, players simultaneously reveal cards.
+You must quickly read them, follow ever-changing rules and think ahead to find the **one card** you must smash.
 Beat the others and you win.
 Be too slow, or smash the wrong one, and you'll regret it.

-Besides that shared mechanic, these games are completely different.
+Besides that shared mechanic, these games are **completely different**.
 They don't even share fonts, visual styles or any other mechanics.

-_Why doesn't Bodyguard follow the naming pattern!?_ Because it has different modes and some of them are completely unrelated to smashing a card!
+**Why doesn't Bodyguard follow the naming pattern!?** Because it has different modes and some of them are completely unrelated to smashing a card!
 It's a Swiftsmash game, and also not.

 {{% /section-centered %}}

 {{% section-centered heading="Credits" anchor="credits" %}}

-This series started with _Cookie Smasher_.
+This series started with [Cookie Smasher](/swiftsmash-sage/tap/cookie-smasher/).
 As explained in that game's credits, the idea occurred to me as I wrote one of my _Wildebyte Arcades_ books.
 It has a character called Cookie Clicker, who obviously originates from the video game of the same name.
 And my brain thought: could you make a _boardgame_ like Cookie Clicker?

 This slowly evolved into an expanded version that worked much better: "it's not about tapping something (often), it's about tapping _the right thing_ before _anyone else_."